-Editor’s update on June 21, 2017: Many thanks to photographer Leah Hennel for her take—in photos and words —on the Kamloopa Powwow, which takes place this year August 2-4.
+Editor’s update on June 21, 2019: Many thanks to photographer Leah Hennel for her take — in photos and words — on the Kamloopa Powwow, which is scheduled this year for August 2-4.

 This annual celebration of First Nations culture, which draws an estimated 20,000 people from around the continent, takes place on the Secwepemc Powwow Grounds along the South Thompson River in Kamloops, British Columbia.